music-notation-swift/swift-style-guide/README.md

 When implementing protocols, there are two ways of organizing your code:

-1. Using `// MARK:` comments to separate your protocol implementation from the rest of your code
+1. Using `// MARK:` comments to separate your protocol implementation from the rest of your code.
+Use `// MARK: - Protocols` to separate the whole section, and `// MARK: <ProtocolName>` for each protocol conformance.
 2. Using an extension outside your `class`/`struct` implementation code, but in the same source file

 Keep in mind that when using an extension, however, the methods in the extension can't be overridden by a subclass, which can make testing difficult.
 If this is a common use case, it might be better to stick with method #1 for consistency.
 Otherwise, method #2 allows for cleaner separation of concerns.